Torvegade 28: 19th century

 The property was later acquired by baker Johan Fohrmann.
 His property was home to 12 residents in two households at the time of the 1801 census.
 The just 32-year-old owner resided in the building with his wife Bodel Catharina, their three daughters (aged two to nine), one maid, one wet nurse and three bakers.
 Søren Truelsen, a former brewer and distiller, resided in the building with his wife Kirstine Hansen.
-Truelsen had preciously been the owner of a distiller at the corner of Sankt Annæ Gade and Overgaden Neden Vandet.
+Truelsen had previously been the owner of a distiller at the corner of Sankt Annæ Gade and Overgaden Neden Vandet.

 The property was listed as No. 123 in the new cadastre of 1806.
 It was at that time still owned by Fohrmann.

 The property was home to 17 residents in two households at the time of the 1840 census.
 Ernst Brockmeyer, a new master baker, resided in the building with his wife Sophie Behnecke, their four children (aged one to 16), three bakers, one baker's apprentice, one male servant and three maids.
 The eldest son was also a baker's apprentice.
 Dorte Behnecke (née Dahl), Sophie Brockmeyer's mother and herself widow of a master baker (possibly the previous owner), resided on the first floor with an 11-year-old granddaughter and one maid.

 Ernst Brockmeyer is mentioned as a member of Tryjjefrihedsselskabet in 1836.
 In 1846–48, he succeeded E. Benthin as alderman of the Bakers' Gild in Copenhagen.

 The property was still owned by Brockmeyer in 1850.
 The building was two years later heightened to four storeys.

 The property was later passed to Brockmeyer's son Gustav Brochmeyer.
 His property was home to 23 residents at the time of the 1860 census.
-Gustav Brockmeyer resided in the building with his wife Maria (née Als), his 21-year-old sister, a housekeeper, one maid, four bakers and one caretaker.
+Gustav resided in the building with his wife Maria (née Als), his 21-year-old sister, a housekeeper, one maid, four bakers and one caretaker.
 Svend Svendsen West, a royal machinist, resided on the first floor with his two children (aged four and seven) and one maid.
-Christian Ludwig Peter Fog, a clerk, resided on the third floor with his wife Eduardine Marie Elisabeth Fog /née Voit), their three children (aged 10 to 14) and one maid.
+Christian Ludwig Peter Fog, a clerk, resided on the third floor with his wife Eduardine Marie Elisabeth Fog (née Voit), their three children (aged 10 to 14) and one maid.
 Anna Magretha Andersen (née Jensen), a widow needleworker, resided on the fourth floor with her 22-year-old daughter.

 The Cpåenhagen Telephone Company (Kjøbenhavns Telefonselskab) rented the fourth floor in 1883.
 They installed a "house" and rack for the connection of telephone lines on the roof.
 The first shops with display windows were installed in the 1890s.
 The property remained in the ownership of a baker until 1917.